turbot/steampipe-plugin-snowflake/docs/tables/snowflake_session_policy.md

 # Table: snowflake_session_policy

-A session policy defines the idle session timeout period in minutes.
-The idle session timeout refers to a period of inactivity with either the web interface or a programmatic client (e.g. SnowSQL, JDBC driver).
-When the idle session timeout period expires, users must authenticate to Snowflake again.
+A session policy defines the idle session timeout period in minutes and provides the option to override the default idle timeout value of 4 hours.

+The session policy can be set for an account or user with configurable idle timeout periods to address compliance requirements.
+If a user is associated with both an account and user-level session policy, the user-level session policy takes precedence.

 ## Examples